prakharmehrotra1988/challenge_scenarios/README.md

 ## Challenge 2

-We need to write code that will query the meta data of an instance within AWS and provide a json formatted output.
+Need to write a code that will fetch the metadata of an instance within AWS and provide a JSON formatted output.

 ## Challenge 3